Posted by Bulk Nutrients in Muscle Building

 This important amino acid can be hard to obtain through diet alone, as it is not found in large amounts in a normal diet – which is a shame as this amino acid improves the ammonia recycling process and nitric oxide metabolism.

-Theoretically, anything which improves these processes should reduce fatigue and / or increase performance, but this hasn’t been confirmed to a satisfactory degree in any study to date - however there are some studies which show promise.
+Theoretically, anything which improves these processes should reduce fatigue and/or increase performance, but this hasn’t been confirmed to a satisfactory degree in any study to date - however, some studies show promise.

 The effect of L Tyrosine in the body is important for the role it plays in mitigating stress.
 Your body uses L Tyrosine to produce catecholamines (a natural response by the body to mitigate stress) and has been shown to have a role in nor-epinephrine and dopamine production in the brain*.
 These neurotransmitters create feelings of well-being and wakefulness.